-Only Dual Inline Memory Modules (DIMM) can be used with this motherboard.
-Sockets are available for 3.3Volt (power level) Unbuffered Synchronous DRAMs (SDRAM) or EDO DRAM of either 8, 16, 32, 64, or 128MB.
-One side (with memory chips) of the DIMM module takes up one Row on the motherboard.
+Only Dual Inline Memory Modules (DIMMs) can be used with this motherboard.
+Three sockets are available for 3.3Volt (power level) Unbuffered Synchronous DRAMs (SDRAMs).
+One side (with memory chips) of the DIMM module takes up one row on the motherboard.

-To utilize the chipset's Error Checking and Correction (ECC) feature, you must use a DIMM module with 9 chips per side (standard 8 chips/side + 1 ECC chip) and make the proper settings in the BIOS Chipset Features Setup.
-(NOTE: ECC is not available on the 440EX motherboard.)
+To utilize the chipset's Error Checking and Correction (ECC) feature, you must use a DIMM module with 9 chips per side (standard 8 chips/side + 1 parity chip) and make the proper settings in the BIOS Chipset Features Setup.